 What you grab at the grocery store can have a huge impact on overall health.
 In fact, while loading your cart up with refined grains, sugary drinks and processed foods can increase inflammation and tank energy levels, filling up on healthy, healing foods can help keep you feeling your best and protect against chronic disease.

-Plus, this simple eating pattern is a great way to ensure you’re supplying your body with a steady stream of the nutrients you need to help prevent nutritional deficiencies in your diet.
+Plus, this simple eating pattern is a great way to ensure you supply your body with a steady stream of the nutrients you need to help prevent nutritional deficiencies in your diet.

 Healing Foods Diet Principles

-The diet includes a few simple steps, which involve making some simple switches in your diet.
-And best of all, unlike other diets with extensive, complicated rules and regulations, the Healing Foods Diet relies on three basic principles:
+The diet includes a few simple steps that involve making some simple switches in your diet.
+Best of all, unlike other diets with extensive, complicated rules and regulations, the healing foods diet relies on three basic principles: